High School PBIS

 (Flannery & Kato, 2012)

-For detailed information on the implementation of SWPBIS specific to high schools, see the monograph School-wide PBIS Implementation in High Schools: Current Practice and Future Directions.
+For detailed information on the implementation of SWPBIS specific to high schools, see the monograph School-wide PBIS Implementation in High Schools: Current Practice and Future Directions and Lessons Learned on Implementation of PBIS in High Schools.
 For an overview and guide on implementing tiered systems in high schools, see the report Tiered Interventions In High Schools: Using Primary Lessons Learned to Guide Ongoing Discussion.
 Also, a range of High School Webinars are available in the Training section of the resource box below.
 Additional HS webinars are available on the Midwest PBIS Network 'Webinar Recordings' page (http://www.midwestpbis.org/events/webinar-recordings).

 Introduce Early Warning Systems (EWS) / Establish purpose for implementing Early Warning Systems (EWS) / The Early Warning System Process / Wittenberg-Birnamwood High School EWS experiences and lessons learned (by Jill Koenitzer, Michelle Polzin, Jill Sharp, Kara Muthig)